student walking TU Dublin

 Mode of Study: Part-Time

-Assessment: Continuous Assessments/Unseen Written Exam
+Assessment: Continuous Assessments, Written Exam (for specialist discipline modules)

-Location: Central Quad, Grangegorman
+Location: Central Quad, Grangegorman Campus

 Contact: biologicalsciences@tudublin.ie